 Consuming normal amounts of phytoestrogens as most of us do is thought to be beneficial.
 Overconsumption may not be a good idea for women at risk of certain cancers, says sciencedirect.com.
 There’s anecdotal information suggesting that heavy consumption of soy products or heavy use of lavender and tea tree oil can lead to man boobs, but this has not been proven.

 Beer: No!
 You may be glad to know that beer doesn’t cause gynecomastia.
 Even if your favorite is a very hoppy version—and yes, hops contain phytoestrogens too—you would have to drink an incredible amount to even worry about it.
 Undoubtedly you would have other problems before you ever grew a set of moobs due to beer.

 Marijuana: Maybe.
 Marijuana is another phytoestrogen-rich plant, and though there have been no scientific studies proving that consumption can lead to man boobs, there’s enough anecdotal evidence to be cautious.
-For our gynecomastia patients in New York, we advise stopping the use of marijuana.
+For our gynecomastia patients, we advise stopping the use of marijuana.
 After an investment in man boob surgery, it’s just not worth the risk.

 Masturbation: No. Just no.

 Since you’ve been thinking about what may have caused your case of man boobs, are you also thinking about surgery to fix the condition?
 If so, consider gynecomastia surgery with us.
 We know how to get the results you’re hoping for—we have more than thirty years’ experience to prove it!

 Give us a call today at 561-367-9101.